Merzasphor/MWSE/docs/source/types/tes3race.md

 ### `skillBonuses`

+*Read-only*.
 Array-style table access for 7 skill bonuses for the race.
 Each element in the array is a tes3raceSkillBonus.

 **Returns**: